GeorgeLeePatterson/stately/demos/tasks/README.md

 # Tasks Demo

 A minimal task management application demonstrating Stately's core features.
-This is the companion example for the [Basic Demo](../../docs/guide/start/quick-start.md) guide.
+This is the follow up demo for the [Quick-start Demo](../../docs/guide/start/quick-start.md) guide.

 ## What's Included